samthor/duckql/README.md

 ### Other Helpers

-DuckQL can also process a query synchronously into a `RequestContext`:
+DuckQL can also process a query synchronously into a `ResolverContext`:

 ```js
 import { buildContext } from 'duckql';